kadykov/typstCV/memory-bank/progress.md

 -   **Docker/CI Refactoring Complete:** Production Docker image switched to Alpine, CI updated to use it.
 -   **Devcontainer Switched:** Development environment moved to Ubuntu with Docker-in-Docker.
 -   **Test Dependencies Switched:** Successfully migrated from Git submodules to system packages (`apt`) for Bats testing framework.
 -   **CI Workflow Fixed:** Resolved SSH key errors during production build by adding `.dockerignore`.
 Removed submodule handling steps.
 Updated test files and `justfile` to work with system Bats.
-Resolved subsequent CI failures (`chmod` error in `test-internal`, missing symlinks in `test-internal`, missing Bats helpers for host tests).
+Resolved subsequent CI failures (`chmod` error in `test-internal`, missing symlinks in `test-internal`, missing Bats helpers for host tests, and PDF write permission error in `test-internal`).
 -   **Submodule Cleanup:** Removed submodule configuration (`.gitmodules`) and directories (`tests/bats`, `tests/test_helper/*`).
 -   **Ready for Verification:** Project is stable, all known CI issues are addressed.
 Ready for user to commit changes and trigger CI workflow.